varkmiti/ruby-building-applications-gems-and-bundler/README.md

 application relies on a gem, anyone using that app will need to install the gem to get the application to function correctly.

 To make this process easy, we use a `Gemfile`.
-A `Gemfile` in Ruby performs some of the same functions as a `package.json` file in JavaScript: it's where you list all the gem dependencies for your application, as well as the source where they can be downloaded, allowing _other users_ to quickly install all the gems at once.
+A `Gemfile` is where you list all the gem dependencies for your application, as well as the source where they can be downloaded, allowing _other users_ to quickly install all the gems at once.
 We do this using [Bundler][], typing `bundle install` in the terminal while in a Ruby application directory.
 Bundler will install any gems listed.

-> **Note**: Running `bundle install` in a directory with a `Gemfile` is very
-> much like `npm install` in JavaScript application with a `package.json` file,
-> with one key difference: `npm install` downloads JavaScript code to the same
-> directory as your project, while `bundle install` downloads the Ruby code to
-> one pre-defined directory on your system.
-This makes setting up Ruby
-> applications faster, since you typically only need to install each gem version
-> one time.

 Bundler _itself_ is a Ruby gem, which should already be installed on your system.
 You can make sure you have the latest version by running: